 Research funding after specialist medical training

-Connection of iIMMUNE_ACS to FAU research centers
+Connection of iIMMUNE_ACS to other research centres at Erlangen

-The Erlangen site and the DZI (Deutsche Zentrum Immuntherapie)
+The Erlangen site and the DZI (Deutsches Zentrum Immuntherapie)

 The DZI, a unique institution in Germany, pools the expertise of clinics and research institutes in Erlangen.
 The aim of the facility is to combine immunomedicine with the latest scientific methods of biophysics and artificial intelligence with digital health technology.
 Thanks to the interdisciplinary collaboration of various disciplines, immunotherapies for patients with chronic inflammatory diseases, autoimmune diseases and cancer can be applied and further developed here.